scottpetrovic/krita-documentation/user_manual/drawing_tablets.rst

 -----------------

-Supported tablets are the ones of which Krita developers have a version themselves, so they can reliably fix bugs with them. :ref:`We maintain a list of those here <list_of_tablets_supported>`.
+Supported tablets are the ones of which Krita developers have a version themselves, so they can reliably fix bugs with them. :ref:`We maintain a list of those here <list_supported_tablets>`.